pyca/cryptography/docs/x509/reference.rst

         :raises UnicodeError: If an extension contains IDNA encoding that is invalid or not compliant with IDNA 2008.

+    .. method:: get_attribute_for_oid(oid)

+        .. versionadded:: 3.0

+        :param oid: An :class:`ObjectIdentifier` instance.

+        :returns: The bytes value of the attribute or an exception if not found.

+        :raises cryptography.x509.AttributeNotFound: If the request does
+            not have the attribute requested.

     .. method:: public_bytes(encoding)